Tartu retrofitting package

 - Setting up a smart home system (see more under ICT solutions).

-In Tartu, the renovation activities will be funded in combination of H2020 funding (ca. 45%), a national support scheme for renovation activities (ca. 25%) and additional loans taken by the dwelling owners themselves (ca. 35%).
-The apartments are privately owned and organized into housing associations.
+In Tartu, the renovation activities were funded in combination of H2020 funding (ca. 45%), a national support scheme for renovation activities (ca. 25%) and additional loans taken by the dwelling owners themselves (ca. 35%).
+The apartments are privately owned and organised into housing associations.
 Whereas the average price of renovating apartment buildings in Estonia is 250 €/m2, ca. 300 €/m2 is foreseen for this considerably more ambitious retrofitting package.

 Besides significantly increasing the energy efficiency of the pilot area buildings, providing a stable interior climate through temperature control and ventilation as well as increasing the aesthetic appeal of the panel buildings, one of the main aims of the retrofitting activities is to encourage behavioral changes in the way residents consume energy and adapt to new technologies.
 After all, there are not a lot of changes that can be implemented without cooperation and willingness of the users.
 For boosting participation and interest in the project, several measures have been taken into use, including regular information meetings, technical consultations, study trips to similar construction sites and forum discussions (see more under citizen engagement solutions).
 Once the retrofitting activities have been completed, these awareness-raising actions of the citizen engagement strategy will be replaced by a social innovation model that focuses on how to motivate residents to use the installed smart devices and to save energy.